2025 Rio Bonito do Iguaçu tornado: Impact

-Sentinel-2 composite image showing the scar left by the tornado as it tracked east, visible as a reddish-brown horizontal line near the middle.
-The scar spans over 30 km in length, and about 1300 metres at its widest.
+A security camera time-lapse showing the tornado.

 The tornado caused widespread destruction in the urban and rural areas of the municipality.
 According to the governor of Paraná, Ratinho Júnior, about 90% of the homes in Rio Bonito do Iguaçu were partially or totally destroyed.
 Of the impacted homes, it is estimated about 40% of them will need to be completely demolished and rebuilt.

+Extensive damage in Rio Bonito do Iguaçu.

 The tornado killed at least six people (one indirectly) and injured 835 others.
 Among the victims was a 14-year-old girl who died from her injuries after the house where she was sheltering with her family collapsed.
 A supermarket also collapsed, trapping multiple people under debris.
 About 1,000 people were displaced, and approximately 4,000 people were affected directly or indirectly in total.

 Several schools in the city suffered severe structural damage, and 22 of the 30 school buses available were also damaged by the storm, affecting more than 2,000 students.
 Classes were temporarily suspended for over 1,900 students in schools run by the state government.
 The Exame Nacional do Ensino Médio (Enem), originally planned for 9 and 16 November, was cancelled in the city.

 The tornado had widespread national and international repercussions, being described by meteorologists as one of the most intense ever recorded in Paraná.
-MetSul highlighted that the occurrence of an F3 tornado in southern Brazil is a rare event, comparable only to a few documented cases in recent decades.
+MetSul highlighted that the occurrence of an F4 tornado in southern Brazil is a rare event, comparable only to a few documented cases in recent decades.